QR Code Business Cards for iPhone: Share Contacts Fast

 Access it in seconds and guide the conversation

-Good etiquette matters too.
+Etiquette matters too.
 Read the room.
-In a calm one-to-one conversation, the digital exchange is ideal.
-In a larger and more active group, wait for the right moment so you do not interrupt the flow of the discussion.
+In a calm one-to-one, the digital exchange is ideal.
+In a larger, lively group, wait for the right moment so you don't interrupt the flow.
+That personal touch turns a simple data transfer into the start of a real business relationship.

-Common mistakes with digital business cards and how to avoid them
+Common mistakes and how to avoid them

 Test first, then network

-Before you use the new card in real conversations, do a quick test.
-It can prevent awkward moments later.
-Scan the QR code with several devices, not just your own iPhone but also an Android phone from a colleague or friend.
-Does it open immediately?
-Do the contact details land cleanly and correctly in the address book?
+Before you use the card for real, do a quick test.
+Scan it with several devices, not just your iPhone but also an Android phone.
+Do the details land cleanly in the address book?
+A digital business card is an excellent icebreaker, but it doesn't replace a good conversation.
+After the scan, keep talking.
+A smile and a relevant follow-up question feel confident.

-Do I really need a special app?
+Do I need a special app?

 What if my details change?
-Can I update the QR code?

 Does the Apple Wallet business card work without internet?